jimisor/isor.co.uk/log.md

 ## 2024

-- Improved performance by precompilation of .Net views using MvcBuildViews.
+- Improved performance of web application by precompilation of .Net views using MvcBuildViews.

 - Resolved multiple security vulnerabilities in .Net web application.
 XSS, auth, and firewall compatability.